JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Often defined as vs closed.
 * Public vs Private is distinct from open vs closed

-* What's Public data?
+### What's Public data?
 *  Research data
+* Definition: Information that could be legally and legitimately brought or sold to someone else e.g music, movies, software

-* What's Private data?
+### What's Private data?
-*  Often personal
+*  Personal infomation
 *  the types of information Facebook has on us

 Data & information insect at many different points.